krishnakanthnakka/Transferable_Perturbations/README.md

 ## Acknowledgements

 This codebase is borrowed from multiple sources.
 We thank owner of [SSD](https://github.com/lufficc/SSD) for building a highly-modular pipeline.
+We also thank the authors of [CSA](https://github.com/MasterBin-IIAU/CSA) for releasing their codebase.